aikikode/mini-pl-ref/README.md

-Mini Reference for Popular Programming Languages
+Mini Reference for Popular Programming Languages.
+Go to http://aikikode.github.com/mini-pl-ref/ to view it.